- Anti-Bullying Policy

 Tel: (800) 827 4695 or (949) 348-0656

 Note: Bilingual representatives are available for parents who need assistance in Spanish.

 The school district recognizes that some children need to take medication at school.
 The following precautions must be observed for the safety of your child and others:

-4. Children should report to the office to take their medication at the appropriate time.
+- Children should report to the office to take their medication at the appropriate time..

 The Skyline Parent Teacher Association is an association of parents and teachers dedicated to supporting the children and community of Skyline School.
 To reach these goals, Skyline PTA members volunteer many hours and raise funds to support classrooms, encourage communication, and develop community spirit.

-Students may not use toys, pagers, cell phones, or other personal electronic equipment during school hours.
+Students may not use toys, including spinners, cell phones, or other personal electronic equipment during school hours unless they have approval from the teacher.
+If they have approval, the item may only be used within the classroom.
+Students may only bring personal balls (i.e., football, basketball) to school if they are going to donate the ball to the school.
 If students need to call a parent during school hours, they may use a school phone.
 The school phone should not be used to schedule after-school play dates.
 These dates should be arranged in advance.

-School photos are taken in the early fall, with finished photos coming home in early December.
+School photos are taken in the early fall, with finished photos coming home in late October.
 Class photos will be taken.
 Individual photos are optional.
 You will be notified beforehand of the various options for the purchase of prints.
 You are not required to purchase photographs.